Tyler Bertuzzi Game Preview: Maple Leafs vs. Panthers

 - Bertuzzi's plus-minus last season was -8, in 15:16 per game on the ice.

-- In eight of 50 games last season, he scored a goal -- but he had no games with multiple goals.
+- He had a goal in eight of 50 games last season, but no games with more than one goal.

-- Bertuzzi had an assist in 17 games last season out of 50 games played, including multiple assists four times.
+- Bertuzzi had an assist in 17 of 50 games last season, with multiple assists in four of them.

-- The implied probability is 55.6% that he goes over his points prop total based on the odds.
+- Bertuzzi's implied probability to go over his point total is 55.6% based on the odds.

-- Bertuzzi has an implied probability of 37% of going over his assist prop bet, based on the odds.
+- There is a 37% chance of Bertuzzi having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.